BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 ### Register your app

-You can sign up for your own app id at [https://dashboard.branch.io](https://dashboard.branch.io)
+You can sign up for your own Branch Key at [https://dashboard.branch.io](https://dashboard.branch.io)

 ## Configuration (for tracking)